‘Because We Believe’

 Anyone interested in finding fellowship and support surrounding issues of sexual orientation and gender identity in the LDS community is welcome to help build bridges.
-We warmly welcome members spanning a diverse spectrum ranging from straight active orthodox-believing Latter-day Saints to LGBTQI/SSA individuals who are not Mormon.
+We warmly welcome participants spanning a diverse spectrum ranging from straight active orthodox-believing Latter-day Saints to LGBTQI/SSA individuals who are not Mormon.
 All who are interested in building bridges through listening, learning, understanding, and loving are welcome.

 Q: Is MBB really just a “front” or “PR scam” orchestrated by The Church of Jesus Christ of Latter-day Saints to convert LGBT people?

 MBB is not sponsored by nor do we represent The Church of Jesus Christ of Latter-day Saints or any political party or caucus.
 MBB is a grassroots organization that has received no official or unofficial guidance or direction from the LDS church or its staff.
 MBB is led by a steering committee of more than a dozen active Mormons from across the United States.

 Q: Why is the MBB Facebook group an open group?

 If a Facebook group is open, that means that everyone, even people who are not participants in the group, can read the posts and comments.
 Your posts and comments may even show up in the news feeds of your friends who are not in MBB.

 MBB has been an open group since it was established.
 We did this so that people who are unsure about whether to join can still see the content.
 It also helps spread the word so that we can reach more people.

 Q: Does MBB prohibit discussion of same-sex marriage in its Facebook group?
 Does MBB oppose same-sex marriage?

 Participants are asked to not explicitly campaign for or against or debate over same-sex marriage in the Facebook group; however, comments about same-sex marriage that are incidental to a personal story or feelings are welcome.